CSCfi/ansible-role-users/README.md

  - adminremove_passwords: True
   - this will set passwords on the users to "\*"
  - admin_sudoers: True
-  - this will not add the admingroup to sudoers
+  - this will add the admingroup to sudoers

 # multiple ssh keys to a single user